Breadcrumb

 Baby Blues, Depression & Anxiety

-Learn about the signs, care tips and how to seek help if you may be suffering from postpartum depression or postnatal depression.
+Learn the signs, care tips and how to seek help if you may be experiencing prenatal depression or postpartum depression (postnatal depression).

 During pregnancy and after the birth or adoption of your baby, you may feel happy and excited or you may feel sad and anxious.
 It is normal for new parents to have lots of different feelings and emotions.